ericvesuna/companyUserManager/README.md

 - Create a copy of .env.example file.
 - Update the .env files with the database name and credentials.
 - Run the migration command.

+## Project Details

+On 'Home' page have added the count of users and companies currently present along with link to redirect to that page.